Kami/raspberry-pi-ham-radio/radio_bridge/README.md

 Main

 - [ ] Audit log for all the ran commands
-- [ ] Refactor dtmf sequence reader code into main loop and handle cron jobs there
 - [ ] Ability to enable and disable TX via GPIO pin when VOX mode is not used
 - [ ] Max TX time safe guard - if TX has been on more than X seconds, disable it.
-- [ ] Rate limiting / abuse pervention - each command can run x times per time period, depending on the command / plugin
+- [ ] Rate limiting / abuse prevention - each command can run x times per time period, depending on the command / plugin
 - [ ] Move common logging, config parsing code into common pacakge
-- [ ] Emulator mode so plugins and functionality can be tested without a radio
 - [ ] Ability to enable specific plugins

-Plugins:

-- [ ] Cron plugin
-  - [ ] Say text on specified intervals
-- [ ] Weather elsewhere plugin - ability to retrieve weather for other city / station

-Misc:

-- [ ] Lint (flake8, black, mypy)